Going into Hospital? How to Come Out Again Unscathed | Amoils.comtweet

 - Always be nice and polite to medical staff – it does not help to get on the wrong side of them and particularly nurses often get the brunt of any abuse from patients.
 A smile, a please and a thank you will go a long way.

 - When you are in hospital, declare war on germs by washing your hands every chance you get (that is a good wash for at least 15 seconds).
 Don’t be shy about reminding others to clean up, too.
 Your life is at stake after all.
 Although there are sanitizing gel dispensers all over hospital, keep your own supply next to your bed in case someone comes into your room and neglects to wash their hands.
 We don’t normally recommend hand sanitizers but this is one place where they can be useful.

 - Make sure you are examined with a clean stethoscope (either swabbed off or clad in a tiny “bonnet”) while male medical staff wearing ties are particularly likely to be carrying germs.

-- Leave all jewellery at home because it is literally a germ trap.
+- Leave all jewelry at home because it is literally a germ trap.
 If there is a remote in your room, clean it with disinfectant wipes – it is likely to be one of the most germ ridden objects in the hospital.
 Discourage unnecessary visitors because even though it sounds paranoid, they can each bring in their own set of bacteria.